-Your Academy is the umbrella under which individual departments at the Academy undertake projects to complement the access and participation work of Junior Academy and Open Academy.
-These projects are designed to:
+Your Academy is the umbrella under which Widening Participation projects complement access and participation work.
+These projects:

-- Identify talented individuals from state schools, low-participation neighbourhoods, low-income backgrounds and black, Asian and minority-ethnic backgrounds and challenge their perceptions about music studies in higher education. - Engage talented individuals from under-represented groups throughout the UK in tasters of HE music studies.

-Provide support and mentorship for talented individuals from under-represented groups who would otherwise not have access to information, advice and guidance about undergraduate programmes in music, with a view to making them viable applicants for programmes at the Academy and other conservatoires.
+- Identify talented individuals from state schools, low-participation neighbourhoods, lowincome backgrounds and black, Asian and minority-ethnic backgrounds and challenge their perceptions about music studies in higher education. - Engage talented individuals from under-represented groups throughout the UK in tasters of HE music studies. - Provide support and mentorship for talented individuals from under-represented groups who would otherwise not have access to information, advice and guidance about undergraduate programmes in music, with a view to making them viable applicants for programmes at the Academy and other conservatoires.